evanberkowitz/npr-sunday-puzzle-podcast/README.md

 If invoked with `--publish`, will add the changes to that xml to the repository, and push.

-Since I am running this myself, the feed will be pushed to this repository, so that one may subscribe directly to [the podcast][podcast].
+Since I am running this myself, the feed will be pushed to [this repository][repo], so that one may subscribe directly to [the podcast][podcast].

 Using `launchd` with `npr-puzzle.plist` will cause this to happen once a week,